 Begun: c.
 2010 | Status: Ongoing | CAs affected: Bloomsbury | Damage Type: Reversible

 Newspaper vending stalls have gradually been taken over by those attempting to run a full tech repair businesses and/or tourist shop within them.
 These individuals go on to make extensions to their premises without permission and plaster inappropriate advertisements and LED signs to the exterior, whilst cluttering the street with tables, A-boards, and even astro-turf.
-Camden currently claim to be unable to do anything about this.
+Camden have powers to enforce against these alterations, which we are encouraging.

 Begun: c.
 2010 | Status: Improving | CAs affected: Bloomsbury | Damage Type: Reversible

-Camden are approving the reuse of telephone boxes, an internationally significant example of British design, to be used as mini tourist, coffee, and tech repair shops.
-This absolutely absurd policy then allows vendors to set up whole stalls outside their boxes, which similar to the street vendors mentioned above, go on to clutter the area to a ridiculous extent.
+Red Telephone Boxes are a world-famous icon of British design, but unfortunately some have been converted to be used as mini tourist, coffee, and tech repair shops.
+This absolutely absurd turn of events then encourages vendors to set up whole stalls outside their boxes, which similar to the street vendors mentioned above, go on to clutter the area to a ridiculous extent.
 This impacts negatively on heritage assets and their setting.

 We have heard encouraging news that the situation is likely to improve due to new approaches from Camden.